Nov 21, 2024

 The withdrawal periods begins the same date the session starts, which is not necessarily the first day a particular class begins.
 When a student stops attending class and does not submit the Withdrawal form or paperwork as required, a grade of F will be awarded.

 Students who receive any form of Federal Title IV assistance and who withdraw may be required by federal regulations to return some or all of the federal aid received.
 This includes the Federal Pell and SEOG grants, and the Stafford and PLUS loans.
-See the Financial Aid and Scholarships section of the College catalog for additional information.
+See the section of the College catalog for additional information.

 Withdrawal After the Published Last Date to Withdraw